epicweb-dev/epic-stack/docs/examples.md

   [@ShafSpecs](https://github.com/ShafSpecs): An example of using Epic Stack offline with [Remix PWA](https://remix-pwa.run).
 The guide can be found [here](https://remix-pwa.run/docs/main/offline)
+- [Stripped down Epic Stack for content sites](https://github.com/arpitdalal/epic-content-stack) by [@arpitdalal](https://github.com/arpitdalal): An example of stripped down Epic Stack without DB, E2E, and authentication code.
+It's suitable for content sites that don't need a DB or authentication.

 ## How to contribute